scmata/first-hugo-site/content/posts/learning-university-career.md

 learning how to dance/how to improv/how to do maths code

+you need experience for everything e.g. leadership

 look for mentors that have experience teaching, because it's a skill and if they dont have it it won't be as a efficient

-the idea of "levels" of environment
+the idea of "levels" of environment gymshark idea of personal rate of change vs company rate of change

 exploration vs exploitation
 going into a new environment shows u differences and teaches more about what you should do